 To know more about personal injury claims, please use the links below.

-Want UK work-related injury statistics?
-If so, visit the Health and Safety Executive (HSE) website.
+- work-related injury statistics from the Health and Safety Executive (HSE) website.

 Answers to FAQ’s about personal injury claims can be found below.

 What is a reasonable success fee?

 It depends on the extent of work that the personal injury solicitor is doing to build your case.
 The Ministry of Justice has ruled that they cannot take more than 25% of your compensation for a personal injury claim.